modalitysystems/modalitysoftware-docs/twa/QA/Teamwork-Analytics-Data-Tests.md

 # Introduction

-Gathering data from Microsoft Graph API is complicated.
-"Microsoft Graph" is not a single API; there are different Graph API endpoints for different data types (per user usage information, team information, file information).
+Gathering data from Microsoft Graph API is complicated. **Microsoft Graph** is not a single API; there are different Graph API endpoints for different data types (per user usage information, team information, file information).
 The different endpoints return data differently and have different throttling limits.

-Modality Systems perform extensive tests to ensure data is gathered correctly, but there can  sometimes per tenant or environmental factors that can influence quality and completeness of data returned.
+Modality Systems perform extensive tests to ensure data is gathered correctly, but there can sometimes be per tenant or environmental factors that can influence quality and completeness of data returned.
 Examples might be a specific tenant issue or your organisations SQL, collector VM or proxy or firewall having issues.

 Should you want to, here are a set of quality assurance tests you can perform to validate the data collected against Microsoft native reporting.

-# Understanding Graph API Data Collection and Microsoft Data Lag
+# Understanding Graph API Data Collection and Data Lag

+Each data type is collected differently to optimise collection speed and reliability.
+Here is how each data type is collected.

-## Per UPN Microsoft Teams user usage reports
+## Microsoft Teams individual per user usage reports

-Microsoft's Graph reporting API endpoints, the API endpoints that gives per user Microsoft Teams usage information (E.g. for each UPN the number of private chats, team chats, meetings attended and calls made for a period) are typically ~48 hours behind the current time.
+Microsoft's Graph reporting API endpoint, is the API endpoint that gives per user Microsoft Teams usage information.
+This is the **number of private chats, team chats, meetings attended and calls made** for a each day.
+This API typically reports usage ~48 hours behind the current time.

-Therefore data collected from the API on 15th of the month will reflect user usage up to 13th of the month.
+Therefore data collected from the API on 15th of the month will typically reflect user usage up to 13th of the month.
+Occasionally the API will be further behind.

+## Collaboration Team information - Team name, owners, members, guests

+The Microsoft Teams Graph API endpoint that gives us "team" information  (team names, members, guests, owners) also has a delay. typically less than 48 hours.

+## Channel Messages

+Teamwork Analytics reports on all channel messages including threads, replies, @ mentions, reactions.
+The Teamwork Analytics database does not hold actual message content, but just metadata for each channel message.
+This allows Teamwork Analytics to give deep reporting on channel activity.

+This data is slowest to collect.
+On first install Teamwork Analytics has to read and report on every channel message in every channel in every team.
+This initial pull time is relative to the amount of data.
+From hours to days.

+After this initial pull, we move to the Microsoft delta API which gives the change since the last data collection and is much faster.

+## Refresh time from SQL to Power BI

 There are two other time overheads to consider when comparing reporting data:

 - The time is takes to collect the data a and put it into SQL.
-This is variable depending on the number of users/amount of data to collect.
-It can be as little as an hour to ~24 hours for 300,000 users.
+This is usually not slower than the throttle speed of the Microsoft Graph API, but there is an overhead to be accounted for.

-- The delay between data inbeing in SQL and being reported on in PowerBI.com reports.
+- The time between data being in SQL and PowerBI.com reports being refreshed with the latest data.
 Typically we recommend regular scheduled updates of Power BI data throughout the day.
 PowerBI.com reports on cached data, it is not a live report from the SQL database.

-## Collaboration Team information - Team name, owners, members, guests

-The Graph API that gives us "team" information  (team names, members, guests, owners) also has a delay. typically less than 48 hours, but the same API to SQL and SQL to Power BI delay exists.

-## How API data delay impacts data testing
+## How data delay impact data testing

-When testing for data accuracy it is important to take these delays into account.
+When testing data quality, the delays between Graph, SQL and Power BI refreshes make it impossible to test directly from Microsoft to Power BI.
+Therefore the recommended approach is to break testing into two sets of tests

+Comparing Microsoft to Teamwork Analytics SQL, and, separately, comparing Teamwork Analytics SQL to Power BI.

 Below we have outlined some checks you can perform to validate data is accurate.

 There are two types of test.

 - **Control Tests** allow you to completely control the variables and make an exact comparison.
-- **Data Comparison Tests** compare Microsoft native reports to Teamwork Analytics SQL data and Power BI reports, due to variables on how Microsoft present the data this can be harder to compare.
+- **Data Comparison Tests** compare Microsoft native reports to Teamwork Analytics SQL data and Teamwork Analytics SQL to Teamwork Analytics Power BI reports.

 We have defined the best approaches to comparison but welcome any feedback.

 It is recommended to Perform all SQL queries from an account with Read Only access and all PowerShell with Global Reader (read only access) to avoid any risk of data or config changes.

 # Comparing Microsoft Native Reporting and Teamwork Analytics SQL Database

 These tests focus on comparing Microsoft native reporting/data to Teamwork Analytics SQL and ignore any variables of Power BI reports or Power BI refresh time.

-## Control Test - Team Information (Owners, members, guests, channel count)
+## MSFT-SQL Control Tests - Team Information (Owners, members, guests, channel count)

 Create at least 2 control teams and once setup, do not change any variables until you have confirmed they are correct in SQL and Power BI.
 This will  mean setting them up and checking them 72 hours later